dawoshi/LSTM/README.md

 ```
 decides how much new input is part of the new state.

-Then we create the information that could be added to the state
+Then we create the information that could be added to the state:
 ```Python
 new_input = tf.tanh(tf.matmul(input, w_j) + tf.matmul(u_j, hidden_state) + b_j)
 ```